 Audience revenue is a growing component of the digital business model, but it often comes at the cost of advertising inventory.
-News media companies are struggling to support their newsrooms with digital advertising revenue and subscriptions offer a stable revenue source.
-In fact, media companies of all kinds are seeking subscription revenue as they find digital advertising revenue insufficient for sustaining their operations.
+As news media companies are struggling to support their newsrooms through digital advertising, subscription revenue offers a growing and stable revenue source.
+In fact, digital subscription business models have become popular for media and non-media companies.

-However, as they employ a subscription revenue strategy, publishers must consider the potential for lost advertising revenue from reduced site traffic and address it through smarter paywalls.
+However, as publishers implement a subscription revenue strategy, they must consider the potential for lost advertising revenue from reduced site traffic.
 As digital publishers limit the public's access to their content by putting it behind a paywall, they place some advertising inventory at risk.
 A membership model strategy, such as that pursued by De Correspondent in the Netherlands, or a contribution revenue strategy, pursued by The Guardian in London, may alleviate some of this lost advertising revenue.
 But all audience-based revenue strategies will have some effect on advertising inventory.